 As a child, I loved spending the night at my grandparent’s house.
 My grandfather was the cook of the family and was always in the kitchen making something delicious.
 The smell of bacon in the morning will always remind me of him.
 My grandmother and I would curl up on the couch and watch TV while she rubbed my back.
 And when it was time for bed, she laid next to me until I was just about asleep, then, leaving the hall light on, would slip to her room at the other end.
 Those memories calm me every time.

-If you'd like to learn more about emotional intelligence or want coaching support to help with anxiety or other unhelpful habits, contact us at support@heartmanity.com.
+If you'd like to learn more about emotional intelligence or want personalized coaching, contact us at support@heartmanity.com.